bwya77/todo-app/README.md

 - The animation treats both month and year as a single unit for a cohesive look

 Currently, the app uses a custom animation implementation.
 Future versions may integrate the AnimateText library for enhanced effects (see the `/todo-app/Presentation/Utilities/ANIMATION_README.md` for details).

+## Collapsible Sidebar

+The app features a collapsible sidebar that provides a more focused workspace when needed:

+- **Toggle Button**: Located in the toolbar next to traffic light controls
+- **Smooth Animation**: Uses SwiftUI spring animation for natural, responsive feel
+- **State Preservation**: Remembers sidebar width when collapsing/expanding
+- **Keyboard Support**: Compatible with standard macOS keyboard shortcuts
+- **Adaptive Layout**: Main content dynamically expands to fill available space

+See `/todo-app/Documentation/SidebarToggleFeature.md` for technical implementation details.

 ## Technologies